 Following the steps of this week's family science activity, kids make their own kazoos and test at each stage of assembly to better understand the physics behind how a kazoo makes noise.
 Once the kazoo is complete, kids can experiment to find ways to improve their instrument's noisemaking abilities!
 This science project is perfect for summer noisemaking fun!

-The following Science Buddies activity on the Scientific American website has all the information you need to do this science activity with your students at home: Can You Kazoo?.
+The following Science Buddies activity has all the information you need to do this science activity with your students at home: Can You Kazoo?

 - Blowing Bottle Tops: Making Music with Bottles